jsk-20/COMP0035-tutorials-2025/docs/5_classes_orm/5-02-inheritance-composition.md

 ```

 Note: The code above include [type annotations](https://typing.python.org/en/latest/spec/annotations.html).
 Type
-annotations (type hints) are an optional notation in Python that specifies te tyoe of a parameter or function result.
+annotations (type hints) are an optional notation in Python that specifies the type of a parameter or function result.
 It
 tells the programme using the function or class what kind of data to pass and what kind of data to expect when a value
 is returned.